University of North Carolina School of the Arts

 Dance

-Dance has 34 graduates with $14,201 year-one earnings and $32,463 four-year -- the lowest earnings figures in this batch of 30 schools.
+Dance has 34 graduates with $14,201 year-one earnings and $32,463 four-year - the lowest earnings figures in our dataset of 30 schools.
 Debt-to-earnings ratio of 1.620 (ROI grade F) against $23,000 median debt.
 Dance is a field with extremely compressed professional earnings and short career windows for performers.
-Students who choose dance at UNCSA should minimize debt aggressively -- the Scorecard data reflects the financial reality of professional dance employment, not a calibration error.
+Students who choose dance at UNCSA should minimize debt aggressively - the Scorecard data reflects the financial reality of professional dance employment, not a calibration error.

 How Graduates Do